 It is also crucial to compare these ratios to determine the performance of the business in its competitive environment, by selecting a group of comparable.

 Knowing how the above ratios evolve is crucial for any financial manager.
 For instance, a company able to shorten its receivable turnover to 30 days, while stretching out its payable turnover to 60 days (thanks to a good relationship with suppliers) would be able to generate extra liquidity.
 In this case, in fact, the customers are de facto financing the business operations in the short-term.

-But if you lack a foundation of financial accounting and want to start from scratch, up to ratio analysis you can consult my book:
+If you lack a foundation of financial accounting and want to start from scratch, you can consult my book: